Colorado State University–Global Campus

 Online public university in Colorado, U.S.

-Colorado State University - Global Campus (CSU Global) is the first statutorily defined, fully online public university in the United States.
-It is a member of the Colorado State University System.
-Founded in 2007, CSU Global is headquartered in Denver, Colorado.
-CSU Global offers Higher Learning Commission accredited online undergraduate and graduate degree and certificate programs.
-The university has a unique focus on the success of adult, nontraditional learners with learning outcomes focused on theory, knowledge, and skills necessary to secure employment and improve job performance.
+Colorado State University - Global Campus (CSU Global) is a public online university with its headquarters in Denver, Colorado, United States.
+It was founded in 2007 as the first statutorily defined, fully online state university in the country.
+It is a member of the Colorado State University System and is accredited by the Higher Learning Commission.
+CSU Global offers undergraduate and graduate degree and certificate programs.

 History

-Colorado State University - Global Campus (CSU – Global) is the newest institution in the Colorado State University System (CSUS), an established university system with a rich 155-year history that evolved from agrarian roots as a land-grant institution.
+Colorado State University - Global Campus (CSU – Global) is the newest institution in the Colorado State University System (CSUS), a university system with a 155-year history that evolved from agrarian roots as a land-grant institution.

-In August 2007 the System Board of Governors determined to create an exclusively online university within the Colorado State University System (CSUS).
-The central goal of this institution was to meet the educational needs of adult learners in the State of Colorado and beyond by providing high quality online programs.
-The university was originally proposed under the name CSU-Colorado, but the name was changed to Colorado State University - Global Campus ahead of its formal establishment.
+In 2007, the Colorado State University System Board of Governors determined to create an exclusively online university within the system to meet the educational needs of adult learners by providing high quality online programs.
+The university was originally proposed under the name CSU-Colorado but the name was changed to Colorado State University - Global Campus ahead of its formal establishment.
 It is colloquially known as CSU - Global within the CSU System, which aligns with its sister institutions, CSU - Fort Collins and CSU - Pueblo.

 On May 7, 2008, the System Board of Governors delegated authority to CSU – Global to oversee academic, personnel, and financial matters consistent with powers granted to CSU and CSU – Pueblo.
-Thereafter, CSU – Global was legally sanctioned as a third, independent University on March 18, 2009, when Colorado’s Governor Bill Ritter signed into law the State of Colorado Senate Bill 09-086 declaring the establishment of the Colorado State University – Global Campus as an online university that is part of the Colorado State University System.
+Thereafter, CSU – Global was legally sanctioned as a third, independent University on March 18, 2009, when Colorado governor Bill Ritter signed into law the State of Colorado Senate Bill 09-086 declaring the establishment of the Colorado State University – Global Campus as an online university that is part of the Colorado State University System.

 CSU Global was granted a $12 million loan from the CSU Board of Governors in August 2007 for the establishment of the university.
 CSU Global completed the repayment of the originating loan in June 2012.
 CSU Global is unique within the CSU System in that it does not receive state funding.

-CSU Global Degree Offerings

-CSU Global academic programs are designed to enable learners to combine previously acquired college credit with CSU Global online courses to meet academic requirements for innovative career-specific degree and certificate programs.
-Each program is designed to help working adults stay on point with fast-changing industry trends.
-By partnering with business and thought leaders, CSU Global continually strives to stay ahead of business trends and practices in multiple fields.

-Undergraduate Degree Programs

-CSU Global undergraduate programs include 15 bachelor's degree programs and 30 bachelor's degree specializations.

-Graduate Degree Programs

-CSU Global offers 16 master's degree programs and 25 specializations for its master's programs.